Share the Keys FAQs

 Many schools and communities conduct Share the Keys up to four times a year.
 Some schools require students to participate with a parent or guardian as a prerequisite for parking on school property.
 In that case, schools offer at least two sessions on separate dates to accommodate family schedules.

 There is no cost to host Share the Keys in your community.
 The program materials are free and NJM will also provide a member of its Consumer Safety staff to present the program.
 The only thing you need to do is to schedule the program, provide the venue and promote the event.
 Program materials include:

 The most effective way to increase program participation is by making it a requirement for students seeking on-campus parking privileges.
-Some schools require students in driver education classes to attend to receive their “blue cards” (the card they receive after passing the written driver knowledge test that allows them to obtain a learner’s permit).
 Other schools boost participation by holding drawings for preferred parking spots, prom tickets and other incentives such as gift cards and/or certificates.

 The surveys parents are asked to complete while attending a presentation are used by Kean University to determine program effectiveness.
 Kean uses the contact information to conduct a voluntary survey 3 to 6 months after the program to assess how families are using what they learned and how it impacted their teen drivers' safety.
 NJM provides this information to Kean University exclusively for research purposes.
 Per Kean's Institutional Review Board guidelines, all personal information provided by parents is protected and may only be used for conducting research.